Adafruit

 - EagleCAD PCB files on GitHub

-- Thickness including the tallest SMT components: ~3.15 mm
+- Thickness including tallest SMT components: ~3.15 mm

 Datasheets for the VCNL4000 version of this board: